 The tradition of faculty recitals on campus switches to a "from campus" model this year as Dr. Phillip Ostrander, professor of trombone, kicks off the recital series Sept.
 18 with a prerecorded, livestreamed performance.

 "The music department has been streaming events from Gantner and Phillips Concert Halls in the Haas Fine Arts Center for some time now, so it’s not entirely new for us," Ostrander says.
 "Prerecording is indeed a new approach for all of us, so I’m looking forward to having a new vehicle to present music to our university and area community."
-See related story and purchase tickets for this online event.

 Dr. Nicholas Phillips, professor of piano, coordinates the First Fridays series featuring Blugold faculty, a series from Pablo Center at the Confluence that will be streamed on the first Friday of every month.
 The kickoff performance was on Sept.
 4 with a recital by Dr. Brian Allred, lecturer of flute.